wso2/docs-is/en/docs/administer/config-and-governance-partitions-in-separate-nodes.md

 -   \<enableCache\> : Whether caching is enabled on the Carbon server instance.

-Note
+!!! info
     When adding the corresponding configuration to the registry.xml file of a slave node, set \<readOnly\>true\</readOnly\>.
 This is the only configuration change.

 Define the registry partitions using the remote Governance Registry instance.